 The study found that 85 percent of patients who received olaparib were alive without disease recurrence at 3 years, compared to 77 percent of patients who received the placebo.
 This translates into a 42 percent reduction in the risk of cancer recurrence.
 There was a trend toward improvement in overall survival as well.

 These are incredible results and will likely form the new standard of care for patients with BRCA 1 or 2 mutations and high-risk early-stage breast cancer!

-The study results were published in the New England Journal of Medicine, and were presented at the American Association of Clinical Oncology 2021 Annual Meeting.
+The study results were published in the New England Journal of Medicine, and were presented at the American Society of Clinical Oncology 2021 Annual Meeting.